Hecatron/grbd.github.io/content/posts/cnc/cnc.2.aldispindle.2.md

 First I needed to take pictures, lots and lots of pictures from every angle around the device

+  * Try to use the highest resolution you can
+  * Try to avoid reflective surfaces
+  * Placing a grid underneath the object might help (such as a teatowel for example)
+  * Make sure the object doesn't move while taking pictures
+  * Try to avoid using flash

+TODO  try taking picture from further away

 ![TPicture1]({filename}/static/cnc/cnc.2.aldispindle.2/TPicture1.jpg)

 ## Using Visual SFM

+TODO select match using cuda in the menu

 Next I needed to import the images into Visual SFM. <br>
 Click the folder with the plus button next to it, then select the directory, and select all images with Ctrl-A.

 ![VSFM1]({filename}/static/cnc/cnc.2.aldispindle.2/VSFM1.png)

-Next we click the X shaped button with an arrow *Compute Missing Matches*
+Next we click the X shaped button with an arrow *Compute Missing Matches* <br>
+This will attempt to match each image with every other in terms of common points

 ![VSFM2]({filename}/static/cnc/cnc.2.aldispindle.2/VSFM2.png)